VicenteVieraG/VicenteVieraG/README.md

 # About Me 👨‍💻

-- ⚜⚜I´m a passionate programmer taht enjoy learning about computer science and participate in proyects.⚜⚜
+- ⚜⚜I´m a passionate programmer that enjoy learning about computer science and participate in proyects.⚜⚜
-- ☕☕🧐I like making web apps and web pages, also i enjoy making videogames.🎮🎮
+- ☕☕🧐I like making web apps and web pages, also I enjoy making videogames.🎮🎮
 - 🏺🏺My favorite programming languages are c++, TypeScript and JavaScritp.🗿

 # My Stats 📊🏆